The Forsyth County News – Your “Hometown Paper since 1908" – was founded by Joe Patterson in downtown Cumming.

 Swartz-Morris Media Inc., headquartered in Cumming, purchased the Forsyth County News, along with The Winder News and the Dawson Community News, from The New York Times in January 1994.
 Dennis Stockton was named group publisher in 2004 and remains in that position.

-Joining Stockton on the management team of the Forsyth County News are Norman Baggs, general manager; John Hall, publisher; Ryan Garmon, advertising sales manager; Samuil Nikolov, circulation director; and Sabrena Moctezuma, office manager.
+Joining Stockton on the management team of the Forsyth County News are Norman Baggs, general manager; Vince Johnson, publisher; Ryan Garmon, advertising sales manager; Lisa Salinas, circulation director; and Sabrena Powell, office manager.

 Kevin Atwill was named Editor in August 2007.

 For most of its history the FCN was a weekly newspaper, but in the early 1980s it became twice-weekly, with the addition of a Sunday edition to the Wednesday publication.
-A Friday edition subsequently was added, and with the debut of the first Thursday edition on Nov.
-5, 1998, the paper expanded to four days per week publication.
+A Friday edition was later added, and a complete website came online in 2009.

 From a staff of 18 in 1994, the paper now has more than 40 employees.